soumya997/soumya997.github.io/_posts/2025-03-25-my-best-projects.md

 ---

-# Best Project I have Worked on!
+# Best Project I've Worked on!

 One of the best projects I worked on was developing and deploying an end-to-end **Traffic Light Following** ADAS feature on an autonomous vehicle at IIIT Delhi.
 Here is a demo,